 Fresh and light, yet filling and hearty, Caprese Lasagna with Spicy Turkey Sausage is best described as summertime comfort food.
 Sumfort food.
 You’ve got to try it!

 Start the Caprese Lasagna with Spicy Turkey Sausage by boiling 3/4lb lasagna noodles in heavily salted, boiling water.
-You’ll only need 9 noodles for the lasagna, but sometimes they break and what not, so I went ahead and cooked more than I needed.
+You’ll only need 9 noodles for the lasagna, but sometimes they break and what not, so usually cook more than I need.

 Drain the noodles, then return them to the hot pot and add a splash of olive oil.
 Gently stir the noodles around to coat in the oil, which will help keep them from sticking together as they cool.